Processing Pipeline in SpaCy

 spaCy then does the following:

-• Load the language class and data for the given ID via get_lang_class and initialize it.
-The Language class contains the shared vocabulary, tokenization rules and the language-specific annotation scheme.
+• Load the language class and data for the ID via get_lang_class and set it up.
+The Language class holds the shared vocabulary, tokenization rules, and language-specific tags.

 • Iterate over the pipeline names and create each component using create_pipe, which looks them up in Language.factories.